tarwn/lessthandot-hugo/blogs/content/posts/2010-04-07-detecting-property-changes-in-an-observa.md

         End Property
 ```

 Note that we are only calling the onPropertyChanged event when the value has indeed changed.
-Also, ensure that the underlying value has changed BEFORE you call the onPropertyChanged, otherwise you&#8217;ll wind up with some really interesting behavior.
+Also, ensure that the underlying value has changed BEFORE you call the onPropertyChanged, otherwise you'll wind up with some really interesting behavior.

 ### The Collection

-The Observable collection doesn&#8217;t expose the PropertyChanged event by default, so we have to bubble it up ourselves.
+The Observable collection doesn't expose the PropertyChanged event by default, so we have to bubble it up ourselves.
 That means we need to make a new class that inherits from ObservableCollection.
 In order to get a handler on the Items PropertyChanged events, we need to override the InsertItem and RemoveItem methods.
 Inside them we Add and Remove an event handler for the Property Changed event.
 And in the procedure that handles that event, all we need to do is to raise our new public event.

 ### Back to the MainPage